-Note – This page is a work-in-progress and, since the console version has just launched, concentrates on that for the time being.
+Note – This page is a work-in-progress and, since the console version launched more recently, concentrates on that for the time being.
 I only have access to the xbox version, but the principles for PS4 will be the same.
 Mainly, the controller button symbols will vary, but I’m sure you can figure out those and adapt.

 Before you start driving: